-Read more: We’ve seen A321XLR orders from Qantas, Jetstar, Aer Lingus, Iberia, Frontier, JetSMART, and Wizz Air, American, JetBlue, and United.
+Read more: We’ve seen A321XLR orders from Air Canada, Qantas, Jetstar, Aer Lingus, Iberia, Frontier, JetSMART, and Wizz Air, American, JetBlue, and United.
 Airlines like Lufthansa are skeptical about the plane.
 Should passengers dread the A321XLR, though?

 This marks the continued evolution of the A321 family.
 The plane used to be very popular with airlines for regional flights.
 But they didn’t stop there: